benbalter/word-to-markdown-js/README.md

 ## How is this different from the original?

+TL;DR: This project is a complete rewrite, using modern tools and libraries, and is much faster and more reliable.
+The output should be the same or better.

 ### The old way

 [The Original](https://github.com/benbalter/word-to-markdown) Word to Markdown is 10 years old.
 The conversion process was as follows: